Skip to Main Content

 2. Is the resource/tool assisting or doing the work for you?

-• At Conestoga, we follow an Outcomes Based Education System.
+• At Conestoga, we follow an Outcome-based Education system.
 You must independently demonstrate the course and assessment learning outcomes in all academic activities.
 Resources and tools should be used to assist you in your work, not complete your work.
 For example, if you are being assessed for your language skills, using tools that translate for you does not show your knowledge and should not be used.

 • If you are using a resource/tool to complete the work for you, you may be violating Conestoga's Academic Integrity Policies.